sforstephan/JBNST24/README.md

 - Statistics and Machine Learning Toolbox

 # Running the model
-Open the folder "JES" >> "Model".
+Open the folder "JBNST24" >> "Model".
 Find and double-click the file main.m (in the folder "agentization").
 The MATLAB editor opens, and you can change the simulation parameters.

 To run the model, you can either:
 - Type the script name (main) in the command line and press enter